IanYangChina/pybullet_multigoal_gym/README.md

 should not need to be called by users.
 To run experiment headless, make environment with `render=False`.
 To run experiment with image observations, make environment with `image_observation=True`.
 Only the Reach, PickAndPlace and Push envs support image observation.
+Users can define their own camera for observation and goal images.
+The camera id `-1` stands for a on-hand camera.
 See examples below.

 ### Try it out